rspec/rspec.github.io/README.md

 Source for rspec.info.

-Requires a recent version of Ruby (2.1.x), bundler and imagemagick (to generate favicons).
+Requires a recent version of Ruby (> 2.1.x, tested on 2.5.3), bundler and imagemagick (to generate favicons).

 ## Setup